Hello everyone,

 The pros of this setup were:

-• Two bass drum pedals are easier to trigger and more natural feeling than a double pedal
+- Two pedals feel more natural than a double pedal

 The cons were:

-• Two bass drums, eventhough they are only 20”, simply won’t fit in the band van
+- Two bass drums won’t fit easily into the band van

-• It’s not black and doesn’t always match the color scheme we want to go for on stage
+- Not black and doesn’t always match the stage color scheme

-Since more often than not it wasn’t possible to bring my own drum set to our gigs, because of the space limitation of the band van, I came up with a solution to more or less use the same setup live:
+Since it often wasn’t possible to bring my own drum set to gigs due to limited space in the band van, I came up with a workaround.

 The pros of this setup were:

-• Still two bass drums, but easy to carry around
+- Still two bass drums but easy to transport

 The cons were: